 How pain affects you

 Pain can affect you physically and emotionally.
-It's a very personal experience that feels different to everyone.
-What is painful and disturbing for one person might not affect someone else so much.
+It's a very personal experience that feels different for everyone.
+What is painful and disturbing for one person might not affect someone else in the same way.

 Everyone needs different pain treatment.
 What works for you might not help someone else.
 So having an individual treatment plan to control your pain is very important.

-Try to write down as much detail as possible about your pain, including when it comes on and what it feels like.
-This will help your cancer specialist to find out what’s causing it and the best way of treating it.
+Try to write down as much detail as possible about your pain.
+For example, you could use a pain diary.
+Include when it comes on, what it feels like and what helps.
+This will help your cancer specialist to find out what’s causing the pain and work out the best way of treating it.

 Things to write down: